Seemor

 Location Insights

-Area: Historic center with heavy foot traffic, mix of locals, students, and tourists near major sights and institutions.
+Area vibe: Historic center with heavy foot traffic, mix of locals, students, and tourists near major sights and institutions.

 Safety: Generally safe, well-patrolled, busy day and evening; normal big-city pickpocket caution.

-Nearby: Steps from Piazza Navona, Pantheon area; boutiques, cafes, markets, and cultural sites nearby.
+What's nearby: Steps from Piazza Navona, Pantheon area; boutiques, cafes, markets, and cultural sites nearby.

 Opening Hours